glitchwolfe/justin-and-dragons/README.md

 # Long-Term To Do's

+- Refactor the hell out of this
+    - Create component specifically to handle parallax images/css
+    - Move as much stuff as possible out of App.js and into their relevant components
+- Add page routing
 - Add Page: Player
   - Show a list of characters that player has used
   - Show player/character statistics